Definitions

 About

-The simplified character 矿, derived from the traditional form 礦, is a phono-semantic compound with the semantic component 石 (stone) on the left and the phonetic component 广 on the left, replacing the more complex phonetic 廣 from the traditional script.
-The stone radical indicates the character’s connection to geological materials. 矿 primarily refers to mineral ores, unrefined metallic deposits, or a mine where such resources are extracted, encompassing both the raw materials and the extraction sites.
-It is widely used in modern terminology for the extraction industry, geology, and metallurgy, denoting the natural, unprocessed state of stones before they are smelted or refined.
+The simplified character comes from the traditional form .
+It is a phono-semantic compound: the left-side (stone) indicates the semantic category, while the right-side 广 simplifies the original phonetic to give the sound.
+The stone radical reflects the character's earthly, geological meaning, primarily mineral ores, unrefined metallic deposits, and the mines where these resources are extracted.
+This covers both the raw substances hidden underground and the physical locations of mining operations.
+In modern Chinese, is widely used in terms related to the extraction industry, geology, and metallurgy, emphasizing the unprocessed state of rocks before they are smelted or refined into usable metals and materials.

 Example Sentences Hide